Skip to main content

 Subsidized coverage

-Health coverage available at reduced or no cost for people with incomes below certain levels.
+Reduced or low-cost health coverage for people with income below certain levels.

 Examples of subsidized coverage include Medicaid and the Children’s Health Insurance Program (CHIP).
-Marketplace insurance plans with premium tax credits are sometimes known as subsidized coverage too.
+Marketplace insurance plans with the premium tax credit are sometimes known as subsidized coverage too.

-• In states that have expanded Medicaid coverage, your household income must be below 138% of the federal poverty level (FPL) to qualify.
+In states that have expanded Medicaid, you may qualify if your household income is below 138% of the federal poverty level (FPL).
+Get federal poverty levels from HHS.

-• In all states, your household income must be between 100% and 400% FPL to qualify for a premium tax credit that can lower your insurance costs.
+In all states, your household income must be between 100% and 400% FPL to qualify for the premium tax credit that can lower your insurance costs.

 Related Content